 Before calling them back, dig deep when it comes to their references and online identity.
 Don't ignore any doubts or hire in a hurry out of necessity.
 For extra assurance, ask them to complete a task so you can see how well they perform under pressure and manage their time.
 If all goes well, a trial hire is always a good option to see if it's the right fit.

 At Number8, we connect companies with IT talend and software developers that are fully trained in agile product development.
 By encouraging talent to come up with creative solutions, they remain motivated and positively contribute to a healthy company culture.
-If you’re interested in learning more about Number8 and what we do, give us a call at 502-212-0978, or check out our information page!
+If you’re interested in learning more about Number8 and what we do, give us a call at 502-212-0978, or check out our pages on nearshore development and staff augmentation!